Chart Color Schemes

 Residential development activity is lower than average in Pennant Hills according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Pennant Hills has averaged approximately 19 new dwelling approvals annually over the past five financial years, totalling an estimated 95 homes.
+AreaSearch analysis of ABS building approval numbers shows Pennant Hills averaged around 19 new dwelling approvals annually over the past five financial years, totalling an estimated 97 homes.
 As of FY-26, 14 approvals have been recorded.
-Between FY-21 and FY-25, an average of 0.3 new residents per year per dwelling constructed has been observed.
-This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially enabling population growth.
+The average increase in residents per year per dwelling constructed between FY-21 and FY-25 was 0.3.
+New construction has matched or outpaced demand, offering buyers more options while supporting population growth that could exceed current expectations.

-The average value of new dwellings developed is $599,000, indicating a focus on the premium market with high-end developments.
-In FY-26, there have been $9.5 million in commercial approvals, demonstrating moderate levels of commercial development compared to Greater Sydney, where Pennant Hills shows substantially reduced construction activity (65.0% below regional average per person).
-This limited new supply generally supports stronger demand and values for established homes, although building activity has accelerated in recent years.
-New building activity comprises 78.0% detached dwellings and 22.0% townhouses or apartments, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-With around 327 people per dwelling approval, Pennant Hills exhibits characteristics of a low density area.
+Average expected construction cost value for new dwellings is $599,000, indicating focus on the premium market with high-end developments.
+In FY-26, there have been $9.5 million in commercial approvals, demonstrating moderate levels of commercial development compared to Greater Sydney where Pennant Hills shows substantially reduced construction, 65.0% below regional average per person.
+This limited new supply generally supports stronger demand and values for established homes, though building activity has accelerated in recent years, still under the national average.
+New building activity comprises 78.0% detached dwellings and 22.0% townhouses or apartments, maintaining Pennant Hills' traditional suburban character with focus on family homes appealing to those seeking space.
+With around 327 people per dwelling approval, Pennant Hills shows characteristics of a low density area.

 Frequently Asked Questions - Development